angband/angband/docs/customize.rst

 	Similarly, using !v!k!d makes it very hard for you to accidentally throw, ignore or put down the item it is inscribed on.

-	Some adventurers use this for Scrolls of Word of Recall so they don't accidentally return to the dungeon too soon.
+	Some adventurers inscribe their Scrolls of Word of Recall with '!r' so they don't accidentally return to the dungeon too soon.

 Inscribing an item with ``@``, followed by a command letter, followed by 0-9:
 	Normally when you select an item from your inventory you must enter the